ZhengdaoZhang/my-study/english.md

     M: This's Linda.
 She is UX/UI designer.
     D: Wonderful to meet you all.
 I'm David, the project manager from FCC Corp.I'll be your point of contact and I’ll help make sure our collaboration is great.
     M: Thanks.
 Now let's get started with the project details and your specific requirements, David…

+## class 3

+    Learn coversation starters in the break room

+### Dialogue 1: Small talk

+    S: Hi, Tome.
+Are you happy with the workplace so far?
+    T: Yes, it's great!
+Everyone is friendly.
+    T: Listen,how about the team-building activities here?Are they cool?
+    S: Yes!We go out with the team sometimes.Are you entity these activities?
+    T: Absolutely!
+They are really fun.
+What is the team’s favorite?
+    S: Many of us enjoy the monthly game night.Are you into playing board games?
+    T: Yes,i like board games.
+    T: Yes, I've played both before.
+Great choices.
+Is the team into playing games on computers as well, like "Gartic"?
+    T: That sounds like a plan.